JessS97/dmr_coding_method/paper.md

 This work was funded by the Fraunhofer PREPARE Programm and developed within the BIOSYNTH project under the project number 40-03168-2420 as part of the data coding research.

+# Author Contributions
+J.S., B.S. and L.W. wrote the paper.
+J.S. created the figures, helped with the creation of the main functions, enhanced the error correction, designed and performed the simulation.
+O.M. has written the base code of the DMR mapping and error correction.
+T.H. helped with the creation of the main functions and wrote the code for the edit distance calculation and error simulation.
+B.S., L.W. and O.M. conceptualized the DMR mapping.
+All authors reviewed the manuscript.

 # References